-General Translation - General translations are less complicated and the language used is not of a high level (sometimes called layman terms).
+General Translation – General translations are less complicated and the language used is not high-level (sometimes called lay terms).
 In general translation, there is no specific terminology or technique used.
-Although they are simpler, they are usually not yet suitable for using a free translation tool.
+Although they are simpler, they are usually still not suitable for using a free translation tool.

-Legal Translation - Legal translations require highly trained translators, as they involve the translation of legal documents, such as statutes, contracts and treaties.
-The translator not only needs specialization in the translating language, but also needs a legal understanding and an excellent understanding of the source and destination cultures.
+Legal Translation – Legal translations require highly trained translators as they involve the translation of legal documents such as statutes, contracts and treaties.
+The translator not only needs expertise in the translating language, but also needs a legal understanding and an excellent understanding of the source and target cultures.

 Literary Translation – A literary translation is the translation of novels, poems and plays.
 A literary translator must also be able to translate feelings, cultural nuances, humor and other subtle elements of the literary work.

-Medical Translation - Medical translations are also highly complex and involve the translation of medical packaging, textbooks, medical equipment manuals and medication labeling.
+Medical Translation – Medical translations are also highly complex and involve the translation of medical packaging, textbooks, medical equipment manuals and drug labeling.
 Specialization is required.

 How to become a Japanese translator?

-Being a translator is not an easy task, there are several areas that a Japanese translator can work on.
-It can translate websites, articles, books, spreadsheets and many other information, prices and profits can vary widely from one service to another.
+Being a translator is not an easy task, there are several areas that a Japanese translator can work in.
+It can translate websites, articles, books, spreadsheets and lots of other information, prices and profits can vary greatly from one service to the next.

 There are also numerous translation tools and methods used to work in this area.
-During the article we will talk about many of them, but first I will leave a video of a friend talking about Japanese translation and then a sequence of tips that are quite obvious for those who want to enter this market.
+In the course of the article we will talk about many of them, but first I will leave a video of a friend talking about Japanese translation and then a sequence of somewhat obvious tips for those who want to enter this market.

-In the article, we are not going to address spas like translation prices or service layout, we are just going to talk about the systems, tools and methods used.
+In the article we are not going to discuss terms such as translation price or service layout, we are just going to talk about the systems, tools and methods used.
 The video is there to answer these other questions about the translation business.

-Translate texts: although it is obvious that to master a language it is necessary to have a lot of practice, there are people who with just a few texts will become experts in the language.
-I honestly do not study Japanese but English, and although I have already translated several light novels, I think I am nowhere near reaching the advanced level.
+translate texts: although it is obvious that mastering a language requires a lot of practice, there are people who with just a few texts will become experts in the language.
+I honestly don't study Japanese but English, and despite having translated several light novels, I don't think I'm even close to reaching the advanced level.

 Compare translations: translated the texts?
 Great, now find out if this text has already been translated and compare them.
-A good way to do this is to take a book already translated in its original version and try to translate, then compare it with the version already translated.
+A good way to do this is to take a book that has already been translated into its original version and try to translate it, then compare it to the already translated version.

-Ask for opinions: it is no use just translating and comparing, as they say, your translations are not made for you.
-You need to ask for opinion from other people being translators and mainly people who are lay people on the subject.
+ask for opinions: it's no use just translating and comparing, as they say, your translations are not made for you.
+You need to ask other people's opinion as translators and especially people who are laymen on the subject.

-Look for good tools: things like translators are not entirely effective, despite having a good rate with other languages.
-However, in languages such as Japanese, its effectiveness declines considerably, so it is advisable to use dictionaries.
+Look for good tools: Things like translators aren't entirely effective, despite having a good rate with other languages.
+However, in languages such as Japanese, its effectiveness drops significantly, so it is advisable to use dictionaries.
 But if you prefer these tools, I advise you to use more than one or two to resolve any doubts.

 Technology: Your Smartphone is not just for accessing social networks, playing games, watching videos or other utilities.
-It is a broad tool and can be used to study and even work.
-Currently there are several dictionaries and digital translators for the device.
+It is a comprehensive tool and can be used to study and even work.
+There are currently several dictionaries and digital translators for the device.